airframesio/airframes-client/README.md

 The Airframes Client allows for interaction with the airframes.io service and provides two primary
 apps:
-* A feeder client (aptly named Airframes Decoder Client), that sends data to the aggregator service (and other outputs)
+* A feeder client wrapper (aptly named Airframes Client Manager), that sends data to the aggregator service (and other outputs)
 * An API client (called the Airframes API Client), that can query and stream data from the Airframes API from the command line

-## Airframes Decoder Client
+## Airframes Client Manager
-The Airframes Decoder Client is an application that wraps and supervises ACARS/VDL/HFDL/AERO decoder clients (such as `acarsdec` and `vdlm2dec`) and then sends a sanitized, highly performant stream of the outputs to the Airframes aggregation server.
+The Airframes Client Manager is an application that wraps and supervises ACARS/VDL/HFDL/AERO decoder clients (such as `acarsdec` and `vdlm2dec`) and then sends a sanitized, highly performant stream of the outputs to the Airframes aggregation server.